2012 Intercontinental Rally Challenge

 The 2012 Intercontinental Rally Challenge was the seventh and final season of the Intercontinental Rally Challenge.
 The season again consisted of thirteen rounds and started on 23 February with the Rallye Açores.
 The season ended on 3 November, at the Cyprus Rally.
+The season was marred by the death of Garth “Jaffa” Roberts, co-driver to Craig Breen, on stage eight of the Targa Florio Rally.

 Calendar

 The calendar consisted of thirteen events run in Europe.
 The schedule included five new events, which were held in Sicily, Bulgaria, Ireland, Romania and San Marino.
+The Mecsek Rally in Hungary was dropped due to financial reasons and was replaced by the Targa Florio.